rukamuel/dns/README.md

-This project is a simple, test-oriented DNS server.
+This project is a simple test DNS server.
 It listens on UDP port 53 and handles basic DNS queries.

 > **Note**: This repository is strictly for testing and educational purposes.
 > It uses a highly simplified engine and is not designed for production environments.